zivni/Neo4jClientApprovalTests/README.md

 The reporter will be opened within your default browser.
 AS vis.js uses HTMl5 canvas - so you'll need a modern browser.
 I tested it with Chrome v45.

-Note: You should delete the graph before each test and use a temporery Neo4j database for testing.
-You can use [Ne04j Docker image](http://neo4j.com/developer/docker/) to run the temp DB
+Note 1: You should delete the graph before each test and use a temporery Neo4j database for testing.
+You can use [Neo4j Docker image](http://neo4j.com/developer/docker/) to run the temp DB

+Note 2: Whenever data is inserted to Neo4j it creates a new internal ID.
+Beacuse in unit tests we are always recreating the data the IDs will be diffrent each time.
+To over come this, the IDs are replaced with new ids starting from 1.
+Potantialy this beavior can create s false positive.

 NuGet Availabilty
 ---